 Reasons To Visit Prague in The Winter

 The winters are not bitter cold.
 But because it is humid, even -5 degree Celsius (23 Fahrenheit) seems cold.
 It is the kind of cold that you feel in your bones.
-It seeps under your skin and only a warm soup will heat you up again.
+It seeps under your skin and only a warm soup will heat you back up again.

 Reasons To Visit Prague in The Summer

-You cannot go wrong by visiting Prague in the summe, especially if you like being around people - lots and lots of people.
-Charles Bridge in the summer is like a meat grinder - hordes of people entering the bridge on either end are pressed and ground together at its center.
+You cannot go wrong visiting Prague in the summer, especially if you like being around people - lots and lots of people.
+Charles Bridge in the summer is a meat grinder - hordes of people entering the bridge on either end are pressed and ground together at its center.
 All the little narrow streets are bulging at the seams.
 You will see all types of amusing people from all over the world walking around with maps in their faces and cameras over their shoulder.
 Most of them are in a good mood and happy to be where they are.

 And don’t forget the beer.
-Compared to North American beer, which is heavily carbonated, Czech beer is not, so it goes down really smooth.
-With a little sweat on your forehead nothing makes you feel better than holding a frosty glass in your hand and letting the beer flow over your pallet to cool the insides.
+Compared to North American beer, which is heavily carbonated, Czech beer is not, so it goes down smooth.
+With a little sweat on your forehead nothing makes you feel better than holding a frosty glass in your hand and letting the beer flow over your pallet and down the pipe to cool the insides.
 Sit back, let the sun shine down, listen to the music, let your mind wonder and have a Pilsner.
 Prague in the summer can’t be beat.